dcarpintero/machine-learning/llms/Embeddings-Semantic-Search.md

 # Dense Retrieval

-In practice the set of embeddings is often too large for exhaustive search and its high dimensionality makes pruning difficult to find the nearest dataset embeddings.
+In practice the set of embeddings is often too large (over millions) for exhaustive search and its high dimensionality makes pruning difficult to find the nearest dataset embeddings.
 Therefore, it is common to create an index for the embedded dataset to improve search efficiency and/or use algorithms that perform approximate matches.

 ## Approximate Nearest-Neighbor Vector Search Algorithms